 General Transfer Evaluation Information

-We evaluate official transcripts from accredited institutions, Advanced Placement, International Baccalaureate (IB) the military (AARTS, SMART, CCAF), CLEP and DANTES.
+We evaluate official transcripts from accredited institutions, Advanced Placement (AP), International Baccalaureate (IB), the Military (AARTS, SMART, CCAF), College Level Examination Program (CLEP), and DSST/DANTES.
 In consult with academic departments, we may award credit for demonstrated proficiency in areas related to college-level coursework with transcripts from the American Council on Education (ACE)